suijingfeng/vkOpenArena/README.md

 ## Too dark ?
 How to turn the brightness of the drawing window ?

-r\_brightness and r\_gamma, both value can be float, larger number make the image more brighter.
+r\_brightness and r\_gamma, both value can be float, large number make the image more brighter.
 You must restart the game after change it.

-r\_gamma nonlinearly calibrate the image before it is uploaded to GPU.
+* r\_gamma nonlinearly calibrate the image before it is uploaded to GPU.

-r\_brightness turn the intensity/brightness of the lightmap, this don't influence image and ui brightness, as it intended only for lightmap.
+* r\_brightness turn the intensity of the lightmap, it doesn't influence image brightness, as it intended only for lightmap.

 ```